tremor-rs/tremor-www/src/pages/rfcs/0011-string-interpolation.md

 string::format("this should {"also work"}, create a {{}} and show {}", 42)  == "this should also work, create a {} and say 42";
 ```

-This can cause issues since both interpolation and format give `{}` a special meaning.
+This can cause issues since both interpolation and format give `{}` a meaning.
 There are multiple possible solutions to this:

 1. "Deal with it"- this means that passing an interpolated string into format will require different escaping as a non interpolated string.
 This adds an unnecessary burden and learning curve on users, and should be avoided.
 2. Choose a different placeholder for format- this will break backward compatibility; it has the advantage that revisiting string::format might make it more powerful.